Invidious Comparisons: Ranking and Selection as Compound Decisions: Asymptotic Adaptivity

 \begin{thm}(Asymptotic validity of adaptive procedure) Under Assumptions \ref{ass1} and \ref{ass2}, the adaptive procedure $\delta_i = 1\{\hat v_{\alpha,i}\geq \hat \lambda_n\}$ asymptotically controls the false discovery rate below $\gamma$ and the expected proportion of rejections below $\alpha$ for any $(\alpha, \gamma) \in [0,1]^2$ with $\alpha < 1- \gamma$ when $n \to \infty$, more specifically

 \end{thm}

 It is clear that given the Lagrangian formulation of the compound decision problem, it can be viewed equivalently as a constrained optimization problem.
 See also the discussion in Remark \ref{remark: power}.
-We seek to maximize power defined as $\beta(t) := \mathbb{P}(\theta_i \geq \theta_\alpha, \delta_i = 1)/\alpha $ subject to two constraints: the first marginal FDR rate and the other on the selected proportion.
-For each fixed pair of $\{\alpha, \gamma\}$, the optimal Bayes rule achieves the best power among all thresholding procedures that respect the two constraints.
+We seek to maximize power defined as $\beta(t) := \mathbb{P}(\theta_i \geq \theta_\alpha, \delta_i = 1)/\alpha $ subject to two constraints: the first is the marginal FDR rate and the other is the selected proportion.
+For each fixed pair of $\{\alpha, \gamma\}$, the Bayes rule achieves the best power among all thresholding procedures that respect the two constraints.
 The next theorem establishes that our feasible, adaptive procedure achieves the same power as the oracle rule asymptotically.
+It is supported by the simulation evidence presented in the next section.
+In practice we suggest convolution smoothing of the discrete $\hat G$ as in \citeasnoun{JZ21} with a bandwidth slowly tending to zero with $n$.
+As they show, the smoothed mixing distribution is also consistent, hence fulfilling Assumption \ref{ass2} and therefore all our adaptivity results.

 \begin{thm} Under Assumption \ref{ass1} and \ref{ass2}, the adaptive procedure $\delta_i = 1\{ \hat v_{\alpha,i} \geq \hat \lambda_n\}$ attains the same power as the optimal Bayes rule asymptotically.
 In particular, as $n \to \infty$,